-In the Parable of the Sower, Jesus said the seed is the Word of God (Luke 8:11) and in yet another parable He said the field is the world (Matthew 13:38).
+In the parable of the Sower, Jesus said the seed is the Word of God (Luke 8:11) and in yet another parable He said the field is the world (Matthew 13:38).
 Preaching the Word of God can aptly be compared to the plowing and planting of a field with the hope of a good harvest.
-The natural result of the preaching of the Gospel in a new area should be the establishment of the New Testament Church.
+The natural result of the preaching of the gospel in a new area should be the establishment of the New Testament church.

-Paul said, "I have planted, Apollos watered; but God gave the increase."
-(1 Corinthians 3:6) As we focus again on our original point of reference (Acts), we see that as a result of Paul's preaching, a group of believers with trained leaders capable of carrying on the work was formed into a local church.
+Paul said, "I have planted, Apollos watered; but God gave the increase" (I Corinthians 3:6).
+As we focus again on our original point of reference (Acts), we see that because of Paul's preaching, a group of believers with trained leaders capable of carrying on the work was formed into a local church.
 This is also the duty of the modern missionary.
-New Testament evangelism should have as its goal the establishment of the New Testament Church.
+New Testament evangelism should have as its goal the establishment of the New Testament church.

-As a church planter, the work of the Missionary includes:
+As a church planter, the work of the missionary includes: